-UFV Geography houses dedicated teaching and research facilities, and shares laboratory facilities at the Chilliwack-CEP campus.
-Our facilties include:
+UFV's School of Land Use and Environmental Change houses dedicated teaching and research facilities, and shares laboratory facilities at the Chilliwack campus.

-Directed by Dr. Jonathan Hughes, research in the Paleoecology Laboratory focuses on the response of vegetation to past earthquakes, fires, floods, climate change, and anthropogenic modification of the landscape.
-Read more...
+Directed by Dr. Jonathan Hughes, research in the paleoecology laboratory focuses on the response of vegetation to past earthquakes, fires, floods, climate change, and anthropogenic modification of the landscape.

-The Geography Department at UFV is the home of a luminescence dating laboratory.
 Under the supervision of its director, Dr. Olav Lian, this NSERC-funded laboratory serves as a nexus for faculty, undergraduate, graduate, and post-doctoral research in Quaternery geology and geomorphology.
-Read more...

-The Luminescence Dating Laboratory consists of two separate laboratory rooms — one is dedicated to chemical and physical preparation of sediment samples, while the other contains the instrumentation required to conduct luminescence dating experiments.
-Access to the Luminescence Dating Laboratory is highly restricted and controlled.
-To request more information or a visit to the facility, please contact its director, Dr. Olav Lian (email@example.com).
+The luminescence dating laboratory consists of two separate laboratory rooms — one is dedicated to chemical and physical preparation of sediment samples, while the other contains the instrumentation required to conduct luminescence dating experiments.